-Who is my enemy?
+Who is My Enemy?

 by Barry Fike

 An enemy in Judaism is something completely different.
-In Mishnah, tractate Sanhedrin, “If one comes to kill you, anticipate it, and be first and kill him first.”
-This is Jewish law on the subject.
+In Mishnah, tractate Sanhedrin, “If one comes to kill you, anticipate it, and be first and kill him first.” (cite) This is Jewish law on the subject.
 Jewish law also states that if a man doesn’t protect his own person, family, personal property, he is a bad as a pagan.
 He has a responsibility to protect his own person.

-Some of the followers of Shammai, or his philosophy, followed a pattern of exclusivity. (i.e., If you don’t follow my particular way of doing things, my particular experience of doing things, ritual purity, etc. then I cannot associate with people who do not follow my way of doing and thinking about things) In the Gospels the ones who faulted Jesus for his association with the kinds of people whom he taught and loved were this latter group.
+Some of the followers of Shammai, or his philosophy, followed a pattern of exclusivity (i.e., If you don’t follow my particular way of doing things, my particular experience of doing things, ritual purity, etc. then I cannot associate with people who do not follow my way of doing and thinking about things).
+In the Gospels the ones who faulted Jesus for his association with the kinds of people whom he taught and loved were this latter group.

 In Judaism of that period of time, especially among the school of Shemmai, there was the idea that you should restrict your friendship, and that you should not have anything to do with people who did not believe the way that you did and were not following in the same religious path.
 What Jesus may be saying is that even though you do not follow the same path that others follow, you should still love them and be friends with them.
 Thus, you can still be in association with them.
 In Judaism, of Jesus’ day and time, you have as many as 19 to 20 different sects of the Jews in the first century.
-(Zealots, Essenes, Pharisees, Sadducees, Samaritans, Herodians, etc. Just among the Pharisees you could break it down to 7 to 8 groups) The bottom line was that these different sects were not your enemies!
-They may have an opinion that is different than yours and you may argue with them and never agree with them but you can still be in association with them.
+(Zealots, Essenes, Pharisees, Sadducees, Samaritans, etc. Just among the Pharisees you could break it down into 7 to 8 groups) The bottom line was that these different sects were not your enemies!
+They may have an opinion that is different than yours, and you may argue with them and never agree with them, but you can still be in association with them.